madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

     > Please note: This approach will be slightly slower than running it through the Oracle resource manager stack zip file upload. as you are connecting from your local laptop to OCI using using terraform command line interface.

-## (Optional) Download Connection Details, View Source and Create Database User
+## (Optional) Download database wallet, Note connection details and Create database user

 1. From the top right navigation menu click on **Database Connection** button